 Step 1: Connect to your data

 Your manager has asked you to look into the overall sales and profitability for the company and to identify key areas for improvement.
-You have a bunch of data, but you aren’t sure where to start.
-With a free trial of Tableau Desktop(Link opens in a new window), you decide to begin there.
+You have a bunch of data and a free trial of Tableau Desktop(Link opens in a new window).

 Open Tableau Desktop and begin

 The first thing you see after you open Tableau Desktop is the Start page(Link opens in a new window).
-Here, you select the connector (how you will connect to your data) that you want to use.
+Here, you select the connector Tableau needs to access your data.

-The start page gives you several options to choose from:
+The start page has several options to choose from:

-- Connect to data that is stored in a file, such as Microsoft Excel, PDF, Spatial files and more.
+- Connect to data in a file, such as Microsoft Excel, PDF, Spatial files and more.

-- Connect to a data source that you’ve connected to before.
+- Connect to a data source you’ve connected to before.

 Tableau supports the ability to connect to a wide variety of data stored in a wide variety of places.
 The Connect pane lists the most common places that you might want to connect to, or click the More links to see more options.
 For more on connecting to data sources, see the Learning Library for this tutorial.

-In the Connect pane, under Saved Data Sources, click Sample - Superstore to connect to the sample data set.
+In the Connect pane, under Saved Data Sources, click Sample - Superstore to connect to the sample dataset.
+Superstore contains information about products, customers and sales that you can use to identify key areas for improvement within this fictitious retail company.

 After you select Sample - Superstore, your screen will look something like this: